Language

 Nibble

-Enter a value and select source unit to convert
+Enter a value and select a source unit to convert it to every other unit

-Toggle between decimal (KB, MB, GB) and binary (KiB, MiB, GiB) units
+Compare decimal (KB, MB, GB) with binary (KiB, MiB, GiB) units side by side

-All calculations are done locally - no data sent to server
+All calculations run locally - nothing is sent to a server

 Want to learn more?
 Read documentation →